Bardoctorus/cyd_synth/README.md

 # CYD Synthesizer

 ESP32-based synthesizer using the Cheap Yellow Display (CYD) board with PCM5102 DAC.
+The idea here is to try to make something that makes pretty sounds and uses the limitations of the touchscreen as a feature rather than an annoyance.
+I've not quite managed it, but it's getting there.

+Currently, Dual oscillators (Base sine, higher saw, tweakable by sliders) go through a single fixed Q biquad filter, with the cutoff controlled by the vertical part of the top of the screen.
+The horizontal part is pentatonic (for now, more options later).
+The delay has a stereo offset (fixed for now) and an LFO for varying the time.
+The result is a not-terrible-sounding delay synth.

+DEMO VIDEO WILL GO HERE WHEN I CAN RECORD IT

 ## Quick Start